stellar/freighter-backend/docs/mercury.md

 Queries are stored as template strings that represent the GraphQL query.
 Arguments can be passed by writing the query as a function and interpolating the arguments into the template string.

 Queries can be imported into anything that accepts GraphQL documents.

+## Usage in public facing routes

+The account history and account balance queries are used to serve public facing routes, we use [transformers](../src/service/mercury/helpers/transformers.ts) to process this data from Mercury in order to maintain schema compatibility with Horizon/RPC responses.
+Any changes to these queries should be accompanied by an update to the corresponding transformer in order align with Horizon schemas used in the transformer.